THE GROOVE3 BLOG

 Learn about music production, mixing, mastering and the audio industry with useful articles by the Groove3 team.

-Kenny’s Tip of the Day - Why I Never Record a Hi Hat Mic!!!
+Kenny’s Tip of the Day - Compete with a Lesser Version of Yourself!!!!